aliaksandr960/monodepth-satellite-toolbox/README.md

 # Monodepth Satallite Toolbox
 *Functionality to process satallite imagery with Monocular Depth neural networks*

+**The concept is that perspective satellite orthophotos are already corrected using digital elevation models (DEMs).
+However, these DEMs typically exclude buildings and forests.**

+**By applying monocular depth estimation, it's possible to estimate the distance from elevated features to their ground footprint — effectively providing an estimate of their height.**

 # Usage:
 - *python pipeline.py 'path to reconstruction folder'*, reconstruction folder should have *'raster.tif'* file
 - use jupyter-notebook and *pipeline.ipynb* file